-The upgrade process preserves the previous Traffic Manager version in a separate disk partition to facilitate a downgrade capability.
-To revert to the previous version, the Traffic Manager includes a Switch Versions facility in the Admin UI and a rollback program from the appliance command line.
+The upgrade process preserves the previous Traffic Manager version in a separate disk partition to facilitate a reversion capability.
+To revert to the previous version, use the Switch Versions feature in the Admin UI or the rollback program from the command line.

 Note: This procedure does not retain any configuration you have made since upgrading to the current version.
 It is strictly a roll-back procedure that reinstates the selected software version and reinstates the previous configuration settings.
-Therefore, Pulse Secure strongly recommends that you make a backup copy of your configuration before downgrading your appliance.
+Therefore, Pulse Secure strongly recommends that you make a backup copy of your configuration before reverting your Traffic Manager.